TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 .. _read-flexforms:
 .. _read-flexforms-extbase:

-How to Read FlexForms From an Extbase Controller Action
+How to Read Flexforms From an Extbase Controller Action
 -------------------------------------------------------

 The settings can be read using :php:`$this->settings` in an